-Inflation
+Inflation:

 In our H2'24 outlook, we opined that while we anticipated a moderation in headline inflation, there were subtle pressure points from looming subsequent removal episodes.
 While inflation decelerated in July and August, that key risk materialized in September.
-In September, PMS prices rose by 24% m/m to ₦1,030/litre, the largest m/m increase since June 2023.
-This adjustment led to higher year-on-year increases in food and core inflation.
-Two months later, PMS prices fell by 13% m/m to ₦1,025/litre in November (October: ₦1,180/litre), the first organic fall in PMS prices post-subsidy removal.
+In September, PMS prices rose by 24% m/m to \\(\frac{\text{

-In Q1'24, food inflation surged due to the demand shocks in the commodity markets.
+On In Q1'24, food inflation surged due to the demand shocks in the commodity markets.
 Going into 2025, we still see subtle pressure points from high external demand for domestic farm produce due to regional bulk off-takers, which take advantage of cheap Nigerian farm exports.
 Based on the high base from the prior year, we see inflation moderating through Q1'25 and Q4'25, and higher outturns in Q2'25 - Q3'25.
-Thus, under our baseline scenario. we expect headline inflation to rise from 33.19% v/v in 2024 to 33.95% v/v in 2025.
+Thus, under our baseline scenario, we expect headline inflation to rise from 33.19% y/y in 2024 to 33.95% y/y in 2025.